urxvtcd/vim-indent-object/README.md

   - handle mismatched delimiters better,
   - move from hardcoded mappings to `<Plug>` ones,
   - use on-demand loading via vim's autoload feature,
+  - move from vmap and vnoremap to xmap and xnoremap,
   - and back all of this up with tests using [Vader](https://github.com/junegunn/vader.vim) framework.